danielcmlim/danielcmlim/README.md

 ## Selected projects

-- [Java final project](https://github.com/danielcmlim/CP12-TowerDefenceGame) — [A tower defense game where players defend against waves of unique enemies using different weapons, earn currency, and spend it in a shop to upgrade weapons and unlock companions.].
+- [Java final project](https://github.com/danielcmlim/CP12-TowerDefenceGame) — A tower defense game where players defend against waves of unique enemies using different weapons, earn currency, and spend it in a shop to upgrade weapons and unlock companions.
--

 - [Java OOP project](link) — [one concrete sentence on classes or logic].

-- [BC Programming 12 archive](link) — introductory Java coursework and
+- [BC Programming 12 archive](https://github.com/danielcmlim/oop_review) — introductory Java coursework and
   programming exercises.

 ## Connect